denesb/scylla-gce-tools/README.md

 Note that `scylla-gce.sh build_reloc` will use your current environment to invoke the respective `build-reloc.py` scripts.
 So make sure you run this command in an environment where these will succeed.
+Also make sure that you have no more than a single version of each rpm built (in `$repo/build/redhat/RPMS/*/`, as the `prepare` command just copies all rpms found in these folders to the nodes and installation will fail with multiple versions present.

 ## Using the cluster